Appearance

 Location:Settings → AI Agent (Preview) → Vector Indexes

-- Status (completed / failed)
+- Status (e.g., completed / failed)

 - Updated At timestamp